smorrrs/Desperados-III-Resources/level_guide.md

 ## The Devil is in the Details
+Requirements to get the murderer to appear:
+* Inspect the body on the boat
+* Shoot one of the chickens
+* Enter the locked door (down-right across the street from Cooper/Isabelle's start location)

+The murderer spawns in shortly before his cutscene plays.
+If you kill him before or during this cutscene, this cutscene will jump to the end cutscene and the level ends.

 This level has a lot of dialogue, and the level won't progress until you've fully listened to each full dialogue.
 If you trigger a dialogue while another dialogue is playing, the new dialogue will queue and be played once the first dialogue finishes.
-(I'm not sure I've fully explored what happens if two dialogues get queued)

 English audio has the shortest total dialogue time.
 Next are German, Russian, and Chinese, respectively.